Skip to content

 WARM_EVICTION_POLICY="lru" # lru, fifo, or size

-# S3 cold tier (same bucket as firehose service, read-only)
+# S3 cold tier (same bucket as firehose, read-only)

 S3_BUCKET="wisp-sites"